mahendravelagapudi099-wq/MMD/README.md

 - Import one of the private keys provided by `npx hardhat node` into MetaMask.

 ---
-*Verified by MeritRegistry Labs.
+*Verified by MDM Systems.
 Secure.
 Private.
-Permanent.*
+Global.*